709.864.6343

 St. John’s, NL A1B 3V6

-Memorial University is currently accepting visiting elective applications for a limited number of clinical learning experiences.
-Eligibility is restricted learners who are currently registered in MD programs at Canadian medical schools.
+Memorial University accepts visiting elective applications for a limited number of clinical learning experiences at our affiliated sites.
+Eligibility is restricted to learners registered in the final or penultimate year of Doctor of Medicine (MD) programs at Canadian medical schools.

 ABOUT US